Diet Soup ~ Nutrient Rich Seafood

 VARIATIONS You can add lobster, shrimps, scallops or any other seafood you have on hand to make this into a seafood soup.
 If you are adding raw lobster to the soup then add that first as it takes longer to cook.
 It will turn pink and then add any shrimp or scallops last since they require only a few minutes of cooking or they will become tough and rubbery.
 If you add canned lobster include the liquid from the can for more flavour.
 You can add almost any fish except salmon.
 It has too much of a strong flavour for this dish.
 Sherry can also be added while you are cooking these last bits of seafood.
 Sherry complements the flavour of the seafood.. . .

 Mussels and clams are a rich source of many essential vitamins and minerals, such as the B vitamins, vitamin C, folate, iron, phosphorus, manganese, selenium and zinc.
 They outshine most other foods when it comes to their vitamin B-12, selenium and manganese content.
-A 3 ounce portion of moist-heat cooked blue mussels provides 20.4 micrograms of vitamin B-12, meeting 340 percent of the recommended daily value for this nutrient, according to NutrientFacts.com.
+A 3 ounce portion of moist-heat cooked blue mussels provides 20.4 micrograms of vitamin B-12, protein 40%, cholesterol 16% [far less than clams 40%, yet protein is 100%] according to NutrientFacts.com.
 Vitamin B-12 is essential for a healthy nervous system, the formation of red blood cells and proper growth and development.
 The same amount meets 108 percent of the DV for selenium and 288 percent for manganese.
 Selenium is important for immune system function and supports the thyroid gland, while manganese is involved in bone health and energy metabolism.
 Mussels are rich in sodium as well which is why this soup did not need any salt added.